 Hon.
 David Joanasie (interpretation): Thank you.
-Yes, there is some interest, but at this time, I can't say who the individual was.
+Yes, there is some interest, but at this time I can't say which community we have received a response from.
 Thank you.

 Mr. Netser (interpretation): My last question.
 If there's an interest in any of the communities, how many communities are interested in having an NTEP program at their CLC?
 Thank you.